nirajsawant-mns/cloud-devsecops-pipelineactions/README.md

 This repository is used to store reusable composite actions that other product teams can use to enhance their github actions pipeline.

-## List of Actions and link to use
+### List of Actions and parameters available to call the actions

 ### CI maven Build and Package Push:

-#### call:  DigitalInnovation/cloud-devsecops-pipelineactions/workflows/CI@latest
+## call:  DigitalInnovation/cloud-devsecops-pipelineactions/workflows/CI@latest

-inputs:
+### inputs:
 - **build\_tool: maven**  -- Required		`{` *build tools you are using, we support maven and gradle more tools will be added* `}`
 - **pom\_path: .** 				 `{` *path to the pom file default = .* `}`
 - **pom\_file\_name: pom.xml** `{` *Pom file name , default = pom.xml* `}`